janaom/gcp-data-engineering-etl-with-composer-dataflow/README.md

 📖

 The DAG monitors the GCS bucket for new files with the specified prefix using the GoogleCloudStoragePrefixSensor (for Airflow 1) or GCSObjectsWithPrefixExistenceSensor (for Airflow 2).
-When a new file is found, it executes the `list_files` function which uses the GCSHook to move the file to a 'processed' subdirectory and delete the original file.
-Finally, it triggers the execution of a Dataflow pipeline using the DataFlowPythonOperator (for Airflow 1) or DataflowRunPythonJobOperator (for Airflow 2) with the processed file as input.
+When a new file is found, it executes the `list_files` function which uses the GoogleCloudStorageHook (for Airflow 1) and GCSHook (for Airflow 2) to move the file to a 'processed' subdirectory and delete the original file.
+Finally, it triggers the execution of a Dataflow pipeline using the DataFlowPythonOperator (for Airflow 1) or DataflowCreatePythonJobOperator/BeamRunPythonPipelineOperator (for Airflow 2) with the processed file as input.

 This setup is ideal for recurring data processing workflows where files arrive in a GCS bucket at regular intervals (e.g., every 10 minutes) and need to be transformed using Dataflow and loaded into BigQuery.
 By using Apache Airflow and this DAG, you can automate and schedule the data processing workflow.
 The DAG ensures that the tasks are executed in the defined order and at the specified intervals.